oktadeveloper/okta-blog-hugo/README.md

 **NOTE:** In the future, we hope to use `<img srcset>` to create [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) for different screen sizes.

-Once you're satisfied with your post, push it to this repo and create a pull request.
+Once you're satisfied with your post, push it to this repo and create a pull request to the **Master** branch of the main repo.

 ```
 git add .